 - More time: 96% of respondents stated that they write slower than their peers.
 This result indicates that these students will need to produce written work using which ever method suites them best e.g. word processor, recording device.
 If they have not become proficient in using assistive technology, then they will need more time to produce work by hand.
 They will also need more time in practical subjects where coordination and planning issues slow them down.

-- Permission to use assistive technology for planning difficulties that students with dyspraxia can have.72% of respondents have difficulty in expressing their thoughts in writhing.
-Dyspraxia effects a student’s ability in the following areas.
-Organising their thoughts and planning what they want to say, being easily distracted, essay writing, memory problems and difficulties with formulating thoughts.
+- Permission to use assistive technology for planning difficulties that students with dyspraxia/DCD can have.
+72% of respondents have difficulty in expressing their thoughts in writing.
+They stated that this is due to problems in the following areas Q10: Organising their thoughts and planning what they want to say, being easily distracted, essay writing, memory problems and difficulties with formulating thoughts.
 These difficulties result in a significant difference between oral answers and written answers.
 A speed of handwriting test is currently used to determine a need to type.
 Permitting a student to use a word processor/lap top can help greatly with the afore mentioned difficulties, and should be considered under these categories also.